 Once you have signed up the vendor of your choice, you will be able to put an order form or shopping cart on your site.
 Each vendor has a different method for this, but most, if not all, will provide you with premade forms that you can customize for your product or service.

-(Note: if you use PayPal, and don't know where to start, see my tutorial How to Put an Order Form or Buy Now Button on Your Website Using PayPal for a step-by-step guide.)
+For example, if you use Volusion, the built-in website builder provided allows you to set up a store on your site directly.
+Other gateways have different methods.
+If you use PayPal, and don't know where to start, see my tutorial How to Put an Order Form or Buy Now Button on Your Website Using PayPal.